 My most current CV can be found here: http://tinyurl.com/quickaskzoecv

-Zoe Fisher is an instructional designer at Pierce College in Washington State, where she consults with faculty to develop courses for community college learners and designs trainings for college employees & staff.
+Zoe Fisher is a community college instructional designer at Pierce College in Washington State.
+She consults with faculty to develop courses for diverse learners and designs trainings for college employees & staff.
 From 2012 to 2016, she was a tenured faculty librarian at Pierce, specializing in teaching information literacy, reading, and college success.
 Zoe regularly writes and presents about pedagogy, student learning assessment, and privacy and ethics in education.
 You can always find her online at http://www.quickaskzoe.com.

 Extended Bio (200 words)